Piles or hemorrhoids are increases that develop in and around the anus.

 Certain situations increase the possibility of developing piles:

-Constipation, and the effort in the toilet.
-These increase the pressure in and around the veins in the anus and appear to be a common reason to develop piles.
+Constipation and the effort in the toilet.
+These increase the pressure in and around the veins in the anus and appear to be a common reason for developing piles.

 The pregnancy.
 They are common during pregnancy.
-This is probably due to the effects of the baby’s pressure that is above the rectum and anus, and the effect that the change in hormones during pregnancy can have on the veins.
+This is probably due to the effects of the baby’s pressure above the rectum and anus and the impact the changes in hormones during pregnancy can have on the veins.

 Aging.
 The tissues of the anus wall may be less flexible as we get older.
 The hereditary factors.
-Some people can inherit a weakness of the wall of the veins in the anal region.
+Some people can inherit weakness in the wall of the veins in the anal region.

 How can we avoid them?

-You should drink more liquids.
+It would help if you drank more liquids.
 Adults should try to drink at least two liters (6-8 glasses) per day.
-Most of the fluid will pass in the form of urine, but some pass into the intestine and this softens the stool.
+Most of the fluid will pass in urine, but some pass into the intestine, which softens the stool.

 The fiber supplements .
-If a diet high in fiber is not helping, you can take fiber supplements (bulking agents) such as ispaghula, methylcellulose, bran or sterculia.
+If a diet high in fiber is not helping, you can take fiber supplements (bulking agents) such as spatula, methylcellulose, bran, or sterculia.

-Avoid analgesics that contain codeine such as co-codamol, as they are a common cause of constipation.
-However, simple analgesics such as paracetamol can help.
+Avoid analgesics that contain codeine, such as co-codamol, as they are a common cause of constipation.
+However, simple painkillers such as paracetamol can help.

 Go to the bathroom as soon as possible after feeling the need.
-Some people suppress this feeling and plan to go to the bathroom later.
-This can result in larger, harder stools that are formed and then more difficult to pass.
+Some people suppress this feeling and plan to go to the toilet later.
+This can result in larger, harder stools forming and more challenging to pass.
 Do not strain on the toilet.

-Always remember that when they are detected in early stages, piles or hemorrhoids can disappear if we follow a balanced diet based on fibers, fruits and vegetables, taking enough fluids throughout the day.
+When they are detected in early stages, piles or hemorrhoids can disappear if we follow a balanced diet based on fibers, fruits, and vegetables, taking enough fluids throughout the day.

 Hemorrhoids can be internal or external.